 Please note that while graduate students or postdocs of the guest editors may serve as paper reviewers, the following tasks must be performed exclusively by the guest editors who are named in the proposal: soliciting reviewers, evaluating the reviews, making the accept/reject decisions.

 IEEE and ComSoc take very seriously author misconduct, including plagiarism and multiple submissions.
 The IEEE policies governing the response to such misconduct are described in section 8.2.4 of the IEEE Publications Services and Products Board Operations Manual.
 In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in rejection of the manuscript(s), and a minimum 6 month ban on submissions to fully owned ComSoc publications by the author(s).

 With respect to authors' previously published or to-be-published work, material which has been previously copyrighted, published, or accepted for publication will not in general be considered for publication in J-SAC.
 Exceptions to this rule include an author's prior publications that have had limited distribution, have been printed in abstract form only, or have appeared in conference records or digests.
 All papers are considered on the basis of their individual merit alone, and the fact that a paper may have been accepted for presentation at a conference does not ensure its acceptance for publication in J-SAC.
 In many cases, a conference paper must be substantially revised to meet the technical standards maintained by J-SAC.
 A manuscript identical to or largely based upon a conference paper must be so identified.
 Please refer to ComSoc's policy on plagiarism and multiple submissions for more detailed information on the use of previously-published work as the basis for a J-SAC submission.

-Once an article has been accepted for your issue, instruct the authors to visit the checklist for authors.
+Once an article has been accepted for your issue, instruct the authors to visit Information for Authors.
 Every author is responsible for reading this material, especially the section on overlength page charges.